Steve Apke

-Steven James Apke (born August 3, 1965) is an American former professional football linebacker in the National Football League (NFL).
-He was a replacement player whose career spanned three games during the NFL's 1987 player's strike.
-Steve is the father of former Washington Commanders player Troy Apke.
+Steven James Apke (born August 3, 1965) is an American former professional football player who was a linebacker in the National Football League (NFL).
+He played college football for the Pittsburgh Panthers.
+Apke was a replacement player whose career spanned three games during the NFL's 1987 player's strike.
+He is the father of former Washington Commanders player Troy Apke.